Hebrews 11:23-26

 E. all of the above

 9. Moses chose to sever former associations in order to serve God.
-List and discuss with your spouse old friendships you have relinquished in order to serve Christ.
+List old friendships you have relinquished in order to serve Christ.